Skip to main content

 template: prompt/qa_boxed.jinja

-Once the configuration is complete, you can run the Pipeline normally.
+After completing the configuration, you can run normally.